Lutton-alliance/lv_extensions/README.md

 - alresaarvi - Factory model

 Additional extensions or suggestions can be mentioned under pull requests.
-For more info or support join the discord. https://discord.gg/NYwzCxWNtb
+For more info or support tag @lutton in #supporter-lobby or join the Alliance Development discord. https://discord.gg/NYwzCxWNtb

 *Created by Alliance Development ©*